alexurquhart/vue-bootstrap-typeahead/README.md

 ## Examples/Demo

 Clone this repository and run `npm run serve` and navigate to http://localhost:8080 to launch some examples.
 The source is in `src/views/Home.vue`

+## Sites using this component

+- [plottr.io] - Plan and map your running/cycling routes.
+This component is an offshoot from this project.

+Send a pull request to add your site to this list!